Last updated on October 16, 2025

 The Ur-Dragon | Illustration by Jaime Jones

 I’ve played my share of Commander decks over the years, but nothing hits quite as hard as good ol’ fashioned 5-color dragons.
-The Ur-Dragon is one of the best dragon commanders ever printed and has revolutionized this strategy.
-And it uses all the colors of the Magic rainbow!
+The Ur-Dragon is one of the best dragon commanders ever printed and revolutionized this strategy, plus it uses all the colors of the Magic rainbow to access all the best dragons!

-I’m giving The Ur-Dragon a crack and putting together a super sweet list for you to try out.
-It has everything from Birds of Paradise to Tiamat and will be one of the most fun and powerful creature decks you’ll ever play.
+I gave The Ur-Dragon a crack and put together a super sweet list for you to try out.
+It has everything from Birds of Paradise to Tiamat and is one of the most fun and powerful creature decks you’ll ever play.

 Let’s get started!